alexander1220/MetaBreaker/README.md

 # MetaBreaker

 MetaBreaker is a League of Legends item build generator that helps you create off-meta builds for every champion.
-This web application is made by three people as a fun project, and updates are on the way.
+This web application is made by four people as a fun project, and more updates are on the way.

 ## Usage 🕹️